ludwigprager/CNCF-lab/ex4/README.md

 You need [microk8s](https://microk8s.io/) installed to run the exercises in this repo.

 ```
+Preparing the environment ...

 1.
-Create a new deployment 'nginx-deploy' with image nginx:1.13 and 4 replicas.
+Create a new deployment 'nginx-deploy' with image 'nginx:1.13' and 4 replicas.
-The deployment shall use a 'rolling update' strategy with maxSurge=2, and maxUnavailable=1.
+The deployment shall use a 'rolling update' strategy with at least 3 and no more than 6 pods ready during the update.

 2.
 Then, upgrade the deployment to version 1.14